ashgupta1971/DualBootLinuxMint/index.md

 Also, it is assumed the reader has some knowledge of the following:

 * Basic linux command line usage
-* How to set up partitions using the linux *fdisk* utility
+* How to set up partitions using the linux *parted* disk utility

 It doesn't matter which version of Windows 10
 (32-bit, 64-bit, Home, Professional) or Linux Mint you plan